SuperOffice Online and SuperID

 - provides other information the server may need

-The OAuth Authorization Code is an intermediate token that is used in server-to-server communication.
-The client uses this code to obtain access tokens.
+The OAuth Authorization Code is an intermediate token issued to the Client during Authorization Code flow.
+The client uses this code to obtain an access token.

 Limitations in OAuth 2.0

-With OAuth, the authenticated user proved they were present to the Authorization Server.
+With an OAuth access_token, the user proved they were presented to the Authorization Server.
 However, the sole purpose of this was to create and grant an access token to the client application.